dineshramcharanTech5/udi-poc/documentations/presentations/readme.md

-Following is a collection of video sessions covering foundational ID system concept, architectuaral detailsofon MOSIP platform plus useful cadence sessions shared by MOSIP.
+Following is a collection of video sessions covering foundational ID system concept, architectuaral details of MOSIP platform plus other useful cadence sessions shared by MOSIP.

 #### Foundational ID System & MOSIP Architecture :